 This young Maasai Mara teen refuses to let science be a boys’ club.

 By Zeddy Kosgei

 Mary Ngerechi first walked into a science lab in 2015.
 It was love at first experiment.

 The 14-year-old was in Grade 9 at WE’s Kisaruni Group of Schools in the Maasai Mara, Kenya.
-She didn’t know what to expect from biology class.
+She didn’t know what to expect from science class.
 She had never seen a beaker or test tube before.

 At the beginning of that class Mary remembers being tentative, afraid to touch anything in the lab for fear she might break the glass equipment.
 Her local primary school had not prepared her for this.